 Youngstead Saint Bernards are always a popular attraction at Fund Raising promotions, Fun Days, Shopping Centres and Birthday and Christmas Parties.
 This has proven to be an excellent way to train and socialize our dogs as well as promoting Saint Bernards to the general public.

 We currently own 18 Saints and manage a small boarding kennel on my property where we provide boarding for all dog breeds and for cats.
 We also provide inboard training for all breeds and have successfully trained over 100 dogs personally.

 View Judging Info

 I am an Internationally qualified judge for the Working group of 38 breeds and Herding Group (37) breeds and Hound group (38) breeds.
 I am a level 2 judge for both the Hounds and Gundog groups.
 I had the pleasure of judging the Saint Bernard Specialist Open show in 2012 and the Specialist Championship show in 2014, as well as the World Union of Saint Bernard clubs show 2014 in Germany, and again I Portugal in 2016.
-I was elected to judge at the WUSB again in 2016 in Portugal.
+I was elected to judge at the WUSB in Italy in September 2018.